What is high blood pressure?

 The best way to lower blood pressure begins with changes you can make to your lifestyle to help lower your blood pressure and reduce your risk of heart disease.
 Additionally, your doctor may prescribe medicine to lower your blood pressure.
 These are called antihypertensive medicines.

 The goal of treatment is to reduce your blood pressure to normal levels.
-Your doctor may prescribe medicine that’s easy to take and has few, if any, side effects.
-This treatment is highly successful.
-If your blood pressure can only be controlled with medicine, you’ll need to take the medicine for the rest of your life.
+If changes to your lifestyle aren’t enough to reduce your blood pressure to a normal level, your doctor will prescribe medicine.
+Medicine for treatment is often highly successful.
+If your blood pressure can only be controlled with medicine, you’ll likely need to take the medicine for the rest of your life.
 It is common to need more than one medicine to help control your blood pressure.
 Don’t stop taking the medicine without talking with your doctor.
 Otherwise, you may increase your risk of having a stroke or heart attack.

 Living with high blood pressure